-However, rather than three years to endlessly read and discuss and write seminar papers, you as PhD students at CUHK are expected to be finished with a full dissertation in three or four years.
+However, rather than three years to endlessly read and discuss and write seminar papers, RPg students in Hong Kong are expected to be finished with a full thesis in three or four years for a PhD, two for an MPhil.
 As such, I have attempted to formulate a series of exercises that will introduce you to some of the core skills involved in "reading and writing with theories" as is required to review and situate your own research within a literature.